EliasOenal/verity/doc/cci.md

 CCI Encryption uses to distinct types of Cube:
 ## Encypted content Cubes
-- Encrypted content Cubes contain an encrypted content field.
+- Encrypted content Cubes contain an encrypted content field and a nonce field.
 - There must only be one encrypted content field per Cube.
 - The encrypted content field contains compiled CCI fields, which will be expanded upon decryption.